DaveDeCaprio/voice-stream/docs/getting_started/index.md

 # QuickStart

-In this quickstart we'll build a fully functional voice bot that runs in a browser and allows you to have a two-way conversation with Google's Gemini model.
+In this quickstart we'll build a fully functional voice bot with a browser interface that allows you to have a two-way conversation with Google's Gemini model.

+The server uses FastAPI to serve a web page with start and stop audio buttons.

 ## Installation